-As stated above, many of the activities spread out obviously have children's summer fun in mind.
+As stated above, many of the activities obviously have children's summer fun in mind.
 But despite the lines of little ones and my labeling of this section "For the Kids", please don't let that stop you as an adult or teen from participating in any excitement that the festival has to offer!

 Bounce attractions (aka bounce houses - but they're a little more elaborate!) were the main attention-getter lining the downtown.
 One particular favorite seemed to be the circular bounce house in which the kids tried to knock each other down by punching around a lightweight pendulum ball.
 A long, bright inflatable attraction was hard to miss as an obstacle course race for two players at a time.